Can My Husband Kick Me Out of the House He Owns?

 Before deciding, the court will consider various factors, including the welfare of any children involved.

-It’s crucial to seek legal advice if you find yourself in this situation to understand your rights and options.
+If you find yourself in this situation, it’s essential to seek advice from a property settlement lawyer to fully understand your rights and options.

 🔑 Key takeaway: Legal processes protect you from being evicted without a court order.